mas6y6/Replitkey/README.md

 #How to install

 Type this command into your shell or terminal
+If you're on replit use this
 ```
 pip install replitkey
 ```
 **OR**

 Type this on the very top of your Python program
+If you're on replit use this
 ```python
 import os